mysticetus-inc/dotcom/site/content/feature/data-collection/_index.md

 * All data is automatically time-stamped, securely encrypted and stored, recording who changed what and when (full audit capabilities).
 * Animal sightings are accurately determined, tracked and future location predicted.
 * Critical species sightings (e.g. North Atlantic Right Whale) are shared instantly among all nearby Observers. (hint: Government regulators _love_ this type of thing).
 * Observer Photos are automatically associated and recorded with the proper sighting record in the database.
-This simplifies species identification validation (_"was that seriously a critical species or just a humpback whale?"_).
+This simplifies species identification validation (_"was that seriously a critical species or just another tursiops?"_).
 * Consistent [Report generation](/feature/reporting/) at the push of a button - from all environmental contractors.
 Mysticetus standardizes and coordinates reporting.
 * Replay functionality allows revisiting a survey during any point of time in the past.
 This creates the situational map at that time - confidently provide evidence of exactly what happened and when.